BPOs are becoming increasingly popular as companies look to outsource their business processes. Learn why they’re so beneficial.

 Why BPO: Top benefits of BPO that organizations can realize

-• To expand their global presence: Whether a small or large company, outsourcing can be an effective way to free up time for other essential tasks.
+- To expand their global presence: Whether a small or large company, outsourcing can be an effective way to free up time for other essential tasks.
 In many cases, the in-house team can focus on managing local customers, while the outsourced teams are in charge of international customers who speak different languages and are located across multiple countries.
+According to Global Industry Analysts, Inc., the global BPO market was valued at $262.2 billion in 2022, with many companies leveraging BPO services to scale their operations internationally.
+A significant 90% of businesses report that outsourcing improves their ability to manage international operations, particularly in regions that require local language proficiency, cultural knowledge, and 24/7 availability, enabling them to serve global customers better and expand their market reach effectively.

 BPO risks you should be prepared to avoid